DanielBMarkham/Info-Ops/manuscript/chapter19.md

 It's all about that dialectic.

 Grooming is what we did in the deck example every time we went back home and got organized for another conversation.
 "What will it do when it's done?
 What's important right now?
-What's it have to start doing next?" might be a good slogan for grooming.
-We never, ever knew the complete answers to those questions, but by asking them we were able to come up with model items and props we could use to test out whether or not we were getting closer or not.
+What does it have to start doing next?" might be a good slogan for grooming.
+We never, ever knew the complete answers to those questions, but by asking them we were able to come up with model items and props we could use to test out whether or not we were getting closer.

 Grooming is also what happened as we played with a physical model of the deck when we were with the customer, only it was informal grooming.
 (The best and fastest kind, by a couple orders of magnitude.)
 We didn't have some kind of special session or meeting we called "grooming".
 Instead, we just tested whatever model we had by giving a structural prop to the customer and walking through the behaviors with him.